Building and Maintaining Your Email List

 If you decide to try one more time to reengage, send emails to those on your email list who haven't opened or clicked in the past six months to a year.
 Send a targeted email describing updated benefits of being an engaged list member, or send a freebie and ask them to re-subscribe.

 If they do, you have a new subscriber.
 If they don't, you'll feel okay removing them because you know you'll get better results from a more engaged list.

 4. Make unsubscribing easy by having a prominent unsubscribe button.

 This way, you comply with CAN-SPAM, the Controlling the Assault of Non-Solicited Pornography and Marketing Act of 2003, which was set up to protect consumers from unsolicited emails.
-There's nothing to fret about if they unsubscribe; they weren't engaged anyway.
+Nothing to fret about if they unsubscribe; they weren't engaged anyway.

 Now you can concentrate on delivering targeted, relevant content to people who want to hear from you.
 This creates the high ROI email marketing should be delivering for you.

 Not only is it illegal, but it can also get you a large fine.
 There are also poor-quality lists that can include spam traps.
 Spam traps are once-valid addresses that get your IP automatically blacklisted for sending to them.

 6. Look into people-centric email marketing tools

 Traditional email providers are list-centric.
 Individuals exist on multiple lists.
 So sending to multiple lists means some people get multiple copies, and you get charged for each email.

 A people-centric email marketing tool allows you to attach tags to people, but each individual only exists once.
 This means you can send the right message to the right person at the right time.
 You get a targeted and relevant conversation.